Abdur-RasheedAde/MyPysparkProject/README.md

 # MyPysparkProjects

 ##  Introduction
-This is an Apache Spark Project analysing data using Pyspark in Databricks.
+These are my Apache Spark Projects data analysis using Pyspark in Databricks.
-The project runs all Pyspark codes and SQL codes in Databricks.
+The project run all Pyspark codes and SQL codes in Databricks.

 Project 1: The Google Playstore Analysis\
 Project 2: Sales Analysis